Islandora/documentation/docs/user-documentation/objects.md

 owner | userid
 dc.title | title
 PID | uuid
-content model | type (and also tags from the Model vocabulary) status | status
+content model | type (and also tags from the Islandora Models vocabulary) status | status

 In addition to these basic node properties, Islandora 8 objects (like all Drupal nodes) can have fields, which is where most of what we would think of as metadata is stored.
 The section on [metadata](metadata.md) describes how fields work.